nikop/steam-help/faqs/Windows Mixed Reality Setup.md

 ![https://support.steampowered.com/images/faq/steam_vr/winmr_controller.png?v=yyyyddmm](https://support.steampowered.com/images/faq/steam_vr/winmr_controller.png?v=yyyyddmm)

-[section style=note]# Still have Questions?
+# Still have Questions?
-[/section]	    [h5]What headset should I choose?[/h5]There are several Microsoft Windows Mixed Reality headsets to choose from, and all will work with SteamVR.
+[h5]What headset should I choose?[/h5]There are several Microsoft Windows Mixed Reality headsets to choose from, and all will work with SteamVR.
 You can learn more about available hardware [here.](https://www.microsoft.com/en-us/windows/windows-mixed-reality)

 [h5]What games on Steam work with Windows Mixed Reality?[/h5]Compatible titles will have "Windows Mixed Reality" under "VR Support."
 Check the right-side of any game page to find out more details about compatibility (controllers, room-scale, etc)